History of Political Thought

 History of Political Thought (HPT) is a quarterly peer-reviewed academic journal, which was established in 1980.
-It is dedicated to history, political philosophy, and political science.
+It is dedicated to the history of political thought and political philosophy.
 The journal is published by Imprint Academic (Exeter, England).
-It was co-founded by the historians Iain Hampsher-Monk and Janet Coleman, and has been ranked as an A* journal by the Australian Political Studies Association.
+It was co-founded by the historians Iain Hampsher-Monk and Janet Coleman.

 History

-HPT created a space for multi-disciplinary academic discourse on political thought to be published.
+History of Political Thought created a space for multi-disciplinary academic discourse on political thought to be published.
 Initial journals were created as an outlet for the politics department at the University of Exeter.

-Ten years after the creation of the journal, it was ranked 2nd out of 135 political science journals in a Political Studies Association peer review (Norris and Crewe, 1993).
-HPT was also nominated as one of the top 100 Journals of the Century by subject-specialist librarians in the field of politics and international relations (Nisonger, 2008).
+Ten years after the creation of the journal, it was ranked 2nd out of 135 political science journals in a Political Studies Association peer review.
+It was also nominated as one of the top 100 Journals of the Century by subject-specialist librarians in the field of politics and international relations.
+It has been ranked as an A journal by the Australian Political Studies Association.